johbar/text-extraction-service/README.md

   - RTF
   - ODT and ODP
   - DOCX and PPTX
-  - legacy MS Word (.doc) files
+  - legacy MS Word (.doc) files (with external helper)
 - Support for three runtime-pluggable C/C++ PDF engines
     - Google Chromium's [PDFium](https://pdfium.googlesource.com/pdfium/)
     - Free Desktops [Poppler](https://poppler.freedesktop.org/)
     - Artifex' [MuPDF](https://mupdf.com/)
-- Optional dehyphenation of extracted text, specifically for German
+- Dehyphenation of extracted text, specifically for German (only an issue with PDFs)
 - Extraction of document metadata (title, author, creation date etc)
 - Store extracted text and metadata in NATS for faster retrieval
 - NATS can be embedded or run externally (e.g. as a cluster)